-The SSH feature in Saturn Cloud lets you connect to Jupyter server and RStudio server resources with other IDES besides the built in JupyterLab and RStudio.
-In these situations you can connect to your local computer via SSH and use IDEs such as VSCode, PyCharm, or directly interact from a terminal.
+The SSH feature in Saturn Cloud lets you connect to Jupyter server and RStudio server resources directly from your local machine.
+This allows you to use IDEs such as VSCode, PyCharm, or to interact with the resources from a terminal.
 You can also use SSH to move files to and from your local machine.

 Enable SSH for a Jupyter server or RStudio server resource

-Host myjupyter HostName <Host (see above)> User <User (see above)>
+Host <Host> HostName <Host (see above)> User <User (see above)>

 Update the name (to the right of “Host”) above to match your server as you see fit.
-Then, from the command palette (Ctrl+Shift+P or Cmd+Shift+P, depending on OS), select
+Then, from the command palette, select Remote-SSH: Connect to host…, then select your config entry name from the list.

-Note: this functionality is only available in the Professional edition of PyCharm - it is not available in the Community (free) edition.
+Note: This functionality is only available in the Professional edition of PyCharm.
+It is not available in the Community (free) edition.

 Choose SFTP for the credentials type, and create a new SSH configuration.
 Use the following values:

 - Host: <Host (see above)>